jellybob/activo-rails/README.md

 There are also a few view helpers available to simplify the creation of common UI elements such as button lists, breadcrumbs, and menus.

+## !Experimental Rails 3.1 Branch! ##
+This branch is experimental and requires rails 3.1 (Release candiate 4 at the moment).
+To deploy it in production (make "rake assets:precompile" work) you have to modify the asset pipeline configuration as follows:

+  # Enable the asset pipeline
+  config.assets.enabled = true

+  config.assets.precompile = [
+    /ie\.css$/,
+    /\w+\.(?!js|css).+/,
+    /application\.(js|css)$/
+  ]

+This will make rails compile the application.js/.css files which are required by activo rails.

 ## Installing ##

 To install the theme add the following line to your application's Gemfile: